hmammana/javascript-style-guide/README.md

 ## Commas & Semicolons

 ### Commas

 - Put the comma at the end of the line.
+- Don't start with comma.
 - Don't put the comma at the end of the last property.
+[Trailing commas in object literals are legal in ECMAScript 5](http://www.2ality.com/2013/07/trailing-commas.html), but don't use it for the time being.

 ```js
 // Bad